 It couldn’t look to you as if the ballerina tripped if you didn’t know what a ballerina is, or what tripping is.

-For one, we have Mr John Nobody.
+Let’s take Mr John Nobody.
 He’s idea is to take 10 random items from his house, put them into the gallery space and write some sentences about what he currently associates with them below.

 On the other hand, there is Mr James Unknown – he looked at the postmodern conceptual art very carefully and decided to make some of his own.
 He thought about his choice of 10 items that he’s going to put in the gallery, but prudently crafts the descriptions, his goal and general idea of his exhibition.
 He was especially interested in designing the descriptions, so he could get the psychological effect he wanted.